 It's never too late to learn something new, which is an excellent means of remaining active after retirement.
 As you learn something new, you will be too busy to get bored or focus on disconnections and disrupt your routine after retiring.
 Further, you will have a new routine to look forward to.

 And this is precisely what you need if you want to avoid focusing on what you've lost and instead focus on what you will gain.
-You can decide to learn something new about music, language or other skills.
+You can decide to learn something new about music, art, language or other skills.
 And if you love cooking, then this is an opportunity to learn new skills as well as improve on the ones you have.
 If all these don't excite you, exploring the world is another exciting option.
 Through this, you can learn the various cultural backgrounds, political backgrounds, and even fascinating histories of different places within and beyond your borders.

 Therefore, don't allow boredom and the negative consequences behind it to spoil the remaining part of your life.
 Use that opportunity to learn the different things that the world has to offer.